WH-Zhou/WH-Zhou.github.io/_pages/about.md

   <figcaption style="text-align: center;">pretending to be an observer</figcaption>
 </div>

 Hello, and welcome to my homepage!
-I am Wen-Han Zhou, and am currently a JSPS postdoc fellow at the University of Tokyo, Japan.
-I am a theorist working in the science of small bodies.
+I am Wen-Han Zhou, a theorist working in the science of small bodies.
+I obtained my PhD from Observatoire de la Côte d'Azur, Nice, France and am currently a JSPS postdoc fellow at the University of Tokyo, Japan.